Disease Guide ·Entropion ·2026

 Entropion Coverage Basics

-Most comprehensive policies cover entropion surgery if your cat is enrolled before symptoms appear.
-The standard 14-day illness waiting period applies.
-Diagnosis, surgery, anesthesia, post-op medications, and follow-up visits are typically covered.
-If corneal ulcers have developed from the entropion, treatment for those is also covered.
+Most comprehensive policies cover surgery if enrolled before symptoms appear.
+Standard 14-day waiting period applies.
+Diagnosis, surgery, anesthesia, post-op meds, follow-up, and corneal ulcer treatment are covered.

 Red flag · Pre-existing